kkularatne/unitTest/README.md

-# unitTest
+# Spock unit test for Spring boot
 getting started guide to create unit test in spring boot application using Spock Framework and groovy.
-Shows how to add unit tests for REST controller and spring service.
+This shows adding unit tests for REST api and spring service using Spock test framework and groovy.